The Paper Assistant Becomes the Pre-Submission Referee

 Peer review is usually imagined as a gate at the end of writing.
 The paper on Google's Paper Assistant Tool, or PAT, moves part of that gate before submission.
 The tool reads a manuscript, produces a technical review, and gives authors a chance to fix errors before human referees see the paper.

 That changes the social meaning of automated review.
 The question is not only whether an AI system can find a bug.
-It is whether the bug report becomes evidence, leverage, theater, or hidden policy.
+It is whether the bug report becomes evidence, leverage, theater, hidden policy, or a new cost of appearing competent before a venue will even look at the work.

 The Paper Frame